qdo1010/MuJoCo_RL_UR5/README.md

 ![grasp](/media/grasp.png "Example grasp")

 **Point clouds:** The controller class was provided with new methods for image transformations.
-* depth_2_meters: Converts the normalized depth values returned by mujoco_py into m.
+* depth_2_meters: Converts the normalized depth values returned by MuJoCo into meters.
 * create_camera_data: Constructs a camera matrix, focal length and sets the camera's position and rotation based on a provided camera name and desired image width and depth.
 * world_2_pixel: Accepts a XYZ world position and returns the corresponding x-y pixel coordinates
 * pixel_2_world: Accepts x-y pixel coordinates and a depth value, returns the XYZ world position.
 This method can be used to construct point clouds out of the data returned by the controllers *get_image_data* method.